 How many children are allowed in a regulated day home?

-A total of six children under the age of 13 not including the educator’s own children are allowed in a day home with a licensed agency.
+A total of six children under the age of 13 not including the educator’s own children are allowed in a day home.
 An educator can have a maximum of two children under 2 years old, and a maximum of three children under 3 years old.

 What are the hours of operation?

 As self-employed contracted individuals, each family day home educator sets their own hours.
 Most day homes are open between 7:00 am and 6:00 pm, Monday through Friday.
-Some educators will accept various hours including evening, overnight, and weekend care.
+Some educators will accept various hours including evening and weekend care.

 How do I pay my fees?

 Fees are due the first working day of each and every month or on the first day of care.
-Payment can be made by check, cash or Direct Withdrawal.
+Payments are made by Direct Withdrawal.

 What training do educators receive?

-Each new provider receives core training and family child care training within one year of opening a day home.
+Each new educator receives core training and family child care training within one year of opening a day home.
 Many educators have earned Alberta Child Care certificates Level 1, Level 2, or Level 3.

 What kind of experiences can I expect my educator to provide?